English Language and Literature Reading List

 Biblical contexts:

 For perhaps any course in English Literature, but certainly in Old and Middle English literature, it is crucial to have an understanding of biblical traditions.
-Reading the Bible in any version (e.g. the King James) will be helpful, especially bits of Genesis, Job, and the Psalms in the Old Testament and the Gospel of John and the Book of Revelations in the New Testament.
+Reading the Bible in any version (e.g. the King James) will be helpful, especially Genesis, Job, and the Psalms in the Old Testament and the Gospel of John and the Book of Revelations in the New Testament.

 For the details, the most appropriate version to use for this period is the Douay-Rheims translation of the Latin Vulgate (for an online edition of the Latin and English alongside each other, go to http://www.latinvulgate.com).